 The distributor apparently had little enthusiasm for The Grudge either and dumped it into general theatrical release around the world in the first few days of January 2020.
 This is a time that most distributors regard as a dead zone – it is just after the cut-off awards season for and the height of the North American winter where few people brave the inclement weather to go to the movies and attendance is usually down.

-On the other hand, the film did have a promising director in Nicolas Pesce whose debut film The Eyes of My Mother (2016) I found to be . an extraordinary work that promised great things.
-In between, Pesce made the quite interesting seeming Piercing (2018) about a man attempting to kill a prostitute.
+On the other hand, the film did have a promising director in Nicolas Pesce whose debut film The Eyes of My Mother (2016) I found to be an extraordinary work that promised great things.
+In between, Pesce made Piercing (2018) about a man attempting to kill a prostitute, which failed to emerge as interesting as it sounded.
 Certainly, based on Pesce’s work on The Eyes of My Mother, I greeted The Grudge with more promise once his name came up on the credits than I had when I sat down to watch.

 Pesce co-writes with Jeff Buhler who also wrote the worthwhile likes of the Clive Barker adaptation The Midnight Meat Train (2008) and the amazingly twisted The Prodigy (2019), as well as created/produced the George R.R.
-Martin adapted tv series Nightflyers (2018) and directed the horror film Insanitarium (2008), although on the less enthusiastic side has also been behind the universally disliked remakes of Jacob’s Ladder (2019) and Pet Sematary (2019).
+Martin adapted tv series Nightflyers (2018) and directed the horror film Insanitarium (2008), although on the less enthusiastic side has also been behind the universally disliked remakes of Jacob’s Ladder (2019) and Pet Sematary (2019), plus Studio 666 (2022).

 Nicolas Pesce and Jeff Buhler make an effort to return to the non-linear storytelling that Takashi Shimizu used on the Japanese films.
 The plot jumps back and forward in time following different people who are affected by the ju-on.
 The film threads these together in more of a narrative way than Takashi Shimizu ever did and creates an unfolding mystery.